luong-komorebi/Markdown-Tutorial/README.md

 `SIMPLY: IT'S JUST ANOTHER TYPE OF TEXT FILE, LIKE .txt .doc ....( now it's .md :laughing:) AND IT HAS SOME SPECIAL SYNTAX.`
 <div id='why'/>

+*There is no clearly defined Markdown standard.
+This has led to fragmentation as different vendors write their own variants of the language to correct flaws or add missing features..
+A list of markdown flavour is available [here](https://github.com/jgm/CommonMark/wiki/Markdown-Flavors).*

+From now, this guide will mainly focus on Github Flavoured Markdown.

 ## Why use markdown?
 Because it's :
  * **EZ** : The syntax is so easy that you can learn in a minute or two then write without noticing anything weirdo  or geeky.